 Understanding Futu Holdings's Unusual Options Activity

-Shares of Futu Holdings (NASDAQ:FUTU) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $114.43.
+On Thursday, shares of Futu Holdings (NASDAQ:FUTU) saw unusual options activity.
+After the option alert, the stock price moved down to $105.81.

 - Option Type: TRADE